-[Modern charcoal cookstove] How do you dispose of the ash of your modern charcoal cookstove?
+[Modern charcoal cookstove] Where do you dispose the ash of your modern charcoal cookstove?

-[Traditional charcoal cookstove] How do you dispose of the ash of your traditional charcoal cookstove?
+[Traditional charcoal cookstove] Where do you dispose the ash of your traditional charcoal cookstove?

 Please think of a regular day during which you cook your food.